DeepanshuSarawagi/Kubernetes/Kubernetes-Cluster/README.md

 ## Prerequisites

 1. Create a free developer Redhat account
-2. Download the RHEL8 iso DVD image
+2. Download the RHEL7 iso DVD image (Since RHEL7 is system requirement for setting up calico CNI)
 3. Create three VMs as follows with at least 2GB RAM and 2vCPUs
     - Kubernetes-Controller
     - Kubernetes-Node1